 Getting Started

-Everything you need to get GlyphFex installed, create your first project, and start tracking jobs.
+Everything you need to get GlyphFex installed, create your first project, and start managing your shop.

 System Requirements